Welcome to Evan UMC

 Evan UMC seeks to make disciples and transform our community at every stage of life.
 Weddings are a very special privilege for us, and a joyful way to help couples grow together in their faith.

-If you are looking for a church home, and a community to help nurture your marriage in Christian love, please call the church office (309-444-3228) and speak with Pastor Camilla.
+If you are looking for a church home, and a community to help nurture your marriage in Christian love, please call the church office (309-444-3228) and speak with Pastor Charlie.
 Six-months’ preparation time is preferred in order to make the most of premarital counseling and wedding planning.

 The passing of a loved one is a sacred and tender time in the life of every family.
 It is a time to remember with gratitude the ways in which our loved ones have affected and blessed our lives, and a time to renew our trust in the One whose life, death and resurrection opened the doors for us to enter eternal life.